 Instead, I joined a group called the Dixie Dregs with Steve Morse.
 They were a successful instrumental band that I was very aware of.
 I thought the Dream Theater thing was cool but it wasn’t the right time for me, I wanted to go off and do some other things.

 Meanwhile I stayed in touch, and one day I got a call from the manager representing Mike Portnoy, the drummer of Dream Theater at that time.
-They asked if I wanted to join a “supergroup” with Mike on drums, Tony Leven on bass, John Petrucci on guitar and me on keyboard.
+They asked if I wanted to join a “supergroup” with Mike on drums, Tony Levin on bass, John Petrucci on guitar and me on keyboard.
 So it was two guys from Dream Theater plus Tony and me.
 I said yes to that and it was a pretty important project for me.

 We released two successful albums as Liquid Tension Experiment, and then after that they asked me again if I wanted to join Dream Theater.
 At that point I said yes.
 I liked working with those guys, we made some cool music together, we had some success and it was a better time for me personally.